chinamike65/hugo-tuolesi/content/book1/book1en.md

 The Heart Sutra of Prajna Paramita is the quintessence of 84,000 dharmas and must be memorized.

-The practice sequence of the Tuo Le Co-cultivation Center explains that "Chanting Sutras" is the essence of the five major treatises, and must be memorized.
+The practice sequence of the Tuo Le Co-cultivation Center explains that "Reciting Sutras" is the essence of the five major treatises, and must be memorized.

 The Guru Longevity Prayer is very important.

-If you have a strong belief in your guru, you can get great blessings; if your beliefs are small, you can get small blessings; if you don’t have beliefs, you can’t get blessings.
+If you have a strong belief in your guru, you can get great blessings; if your beliefs are small, you will get small blessings; if you don’t have any beliefs, you can’t get any blessings.

 Therefore, as the previous masters said, if the power of belief is great, then the power of blessing is great; the stronger the belief, the greater the blessing; if the power of belief is small, the power of blessing is small; if there is no belief, there is no blessing.

-Therefore, the "Longevity Prayer for Guru" must be memorized.
+Therefore, the "Longevity Prayer for the Guru" must be memorized.

 "Guru Yoga" is the foundation of becoming a Buddha, and it must be memorized.